Aixufey/Docker-Complete/src/LaravelProject/README.md

 - **Composer** is PHP's "npm".
 I.e. creating Laravel app using Composer.
 - **Laravel Artisan** Laravel tool for db migrations.
 - **npm** Laravel use npm for some front end logic.

+## Installing

+- Running single service from docker-compose to install the app using `Composer` container with `docker-compose run --rm composer create-project --prefer-dist laravel/laravel .`.
+The `composer` is the name of the service, and `.` refers to container dir `"./src:/var/www/html"` which will be mirrored into host `./src` after installation.